 Effects to historic properties, including how the new bridge will visually affect the existing bridge and any surrounding historic properties within the visual APE, will be addressed in the MOA (see Stipulation VIII.C.).

 The actions in the following table must be completed by the indicated responsible party and by the date or schedule provided.
+If a party cannot meet the date or schedule stipulated, that party will request an amendment to this PA in compliance with Stipulation XV.
+This request will be made in writing to the USCG and will include what progress has been made on the action, why the delay has occurred, and provide an anticipated revised date or schedule.
+The USCG will convey this request to the other consulting parties, who will then consult on the potential change to schedule.
+After consultation, the decision on any re-scheduling will be the responsibility of the USCG.